What is a WMS (warehouse management system)?

-Warehouse management systems and tools are used in almost every industry, though they are most commonly relied upon by larger distributors, e-commerce fulfilment centres, and third-party logistics (3PL) providers – often with multiple warehouses.
+Warehouse management systems and tools are used in almost every industry, though they are most commonly relied upon by larger distributors, e-commerce fulfillment centers, and third-party logistics (3PL) providers – often with multiple warehouses.
 Pharmaceutical, healthcare, and cold storage companies are also common users.
 Frequently, WMS solutions are integrated with transport and logistics systems to improve transparency, efficiency, and savings.

-See how these companies used a warehouse management system and modern technologies to maximise efficiency:
+See how these companies used a warehouse management system and modern technologies to maximize efficiency:

 Types of warehouse management systems

 There are three main types of WMS software: standalone (on-premise and often a homegrown legacy system), cloud-based, and applications built into ERP or supply chain management platforms (either on-premise or hosted in the cloud).
 Each type of WMS has advantages and drawbacks, and the best type will differ from business to business:

 - Standalone WMS: These systems are usually deployed on the company’s own premises using their own hardware.
 They can generally support greater customization (though these can be costly) and the organization can maintain tighter control over their data and software.
 Although the initial cost of the system is substantially higher than other options, once a company owns it, they own it.
 At the same time, updates, maintenance, and the costs associated with them are the responsibility of the organization.
 As the WMS ages, it becomes increasingly difficult to integrate with other platforms and to implement new technologies.